 Finding the right treatment for each patient means understanding how they respond to drugs and developing tests to predict this in advance.
 This will help tailor the type and intensity of treatment, in some cases allowing patients to safely avoid treatments where the potential side effects outweigh the benefits.

 We must also find ways to stop breast cancers developing resistance to treatments.
 Our researchers are studying resistance to drugs like tamoxifen and PARP inhibitors to understand how cancer cells evade treatments, so that we can learn how to deal with resistance by either changing treatment regimens, or by avoiding resistance in the first place.

 Hard-to-treat breast cancers present a further challenge.
 We must find effective treatments for patients whose options are currently limited.
 There are still no targeted treatments approved for triple negative disease, which affects 15% of women with breast cancer.
-Our researchers are leading a practice-changing study called the Triple Negative Trial, which is aiming to work out which of two chemotherapy drugs work best for women with triple negative breast cancer.
-We’re also working to develop new drugs for these patients.
+We’re funding a research unit at King's College London dedicated to developing new drugs for these patients.